 4 Easy DIY Dog Toys

-When it comes to making dog toys, it’s important to remember that our four-legged pals need mental exercise too!
-DIY interactive dog toys, treat dispensers and puzzle toys for dogs are excellent ways to provide them with a mental challenge.
+When it comes to making homemade dog chew toys, it’s important to remember that our four-legged pals need mental exercise too!
+DIY interactive dog toys treat dispensers, and puzzle toys for dogs are excellent ways to provide them with a mental challenge.

 1. DIY Snuffle Ball